foundry-vtt-community/wiki.js/setup/linux-installation.md

 <a id="C22" href="#C22">C22.</a>	Test your site by opening a new browser tab to `http://your.domain.name` or `http://server.internal.IP.address`.
 If everything is working, you will see Foundry load and the site will have the encrypted lock icon.
 It is now ready for use and no further configuration is needed.

 >Sometimes DNS records can take a few minutes and up to a couple hours to be recognized across the internet.
 If you receive an error along the lines of `server IP address could not be found` or `having trouble finding that site` then the DNS records may just need more time.
-Wait a few minutes and try again. {.is-warning}
+Wait a few minutes and try again.
+>
+>If the connection is refused, you may need to open ports 80 and 443 in your OS firewall and then either your provider's network security settings (if cloud hosted) or through port forwarding on your router (if hosting at home). {.is-warning}

 >If you are hosting on your home network, you **must** use an external device to test the connection to the domain name.
 You can only test the connection to the internal IP address from within the network. {.is-warning}